GracesGames/SpaceShooter2DKit/docs/documentation.md

 ***

-### AI Controllers

-__Suicide AI__

-Enemy AI that makes the enemy pawn fly towards the player location if it is above the player.
-Else the default movement is used.
-The goal of the AI is to collide with the player to deal the defined collision damage.

-### Characters
+### Components

+__HealthActor Interface__

+I_HealthActor defines an abstract way to let an actor know it died.

 __Health Component__

-BP_HealthComponent handles the logic for health system and health regen system.
-The health system handles taking damage, changes the maximum health and checking if the character is dead.
+BP_HealthComponent handles taking damage, changes the maximum health and checking if the character is dead.
+Next to that, it handles the armor value and health regeneration options.

-The health regen system, regenerates the character's health after not taking damage for a while.
+### Enemies

 __Base Enemy__

 BP_BaseEnemy is the generic enemy class.
-It serves as the base class for all enemy types and can be easily customized using the different property structures.
+It serves as the base class for all enemy types and can be easily customized using the different property structures and components.
-Adding a new enemy is as easy as creating a new rule in the EnemyType data table and specifying its properties.
+Adding a new enemy is as easy as creating a new row in the EnemyType data table and specifying its properties.

-__Player__

-BP_Player is the player of the game.
-It handles player input for movement, firing projectiles and activating nukes.
-The player support movement using the built-in Unreal Engine physics of simple sweep movement.
-It also allows for several skills using the different pickups like activating a shield and upgrading its weapon from single shot to double or even triple shot.
-It has an ammo system for the normal weapon and nukes.
-The weapon ammo also has an unlimited option.
-The player has three fire modes:
-* Tap: fires one projectile per fire input
-* Hold: continuously fires projectiles until the fire input is released
-* Automatic: continuously firing projectiles until death

-The user can select different ships using the ship select menu in the main menu.
-These are defined in the PlayerShips DataTable.
+__Enemy Evade Component__

+Used to implement the evade functionality of enemies.
+The options are defined by an EvadeOptions Structure.

+__Enemy Movement Component__

+Used to implement the movement functionality of the enemies.
+Support multiple types and options defined by a enumeration.

+__Enemy Shooting Component__

+Used to implement the shooting functionality of the enemies.
+Support multiple types and options defined by a enumeration.

 ### Game